Mood Ring Color Meanings: Quick Guide & Chart

 The mood ring color spectrum ranges from black on the one side to violet and pink on the other end of the emotional state, according to inventors Ambats and Reynolds.

-It is fair to mention that Rita Frenger is another female mood ring pioneer (like Maris Ambats) who created a skin jewelry product that is supposedly superior to the more popular mood rings.
+It is fair to mention that Rita Frenger is another female mood rings pioneer (like Maris Ambats) who created a skin jewelry product that is supposedly superior to the more popular mood rings.

 However, because of its inexpensive pricing and especially simple attachment to the skin anywhere, conventional mood jewelry is simply prevalent when shoppers are looking to buy a mood color ring.

-Modern mood ring color inventors like Sheldon F. Kwiat even patented complex liquid crystals “employing fluorescent diamonds to create a hidden message“.
+Modern mood ring colors inventors like Sheldon F. Kwiat even patented complex liquid crystals “employing fluorescent diamonds to create a hidden message“.

 How Mood Rings Change (3 Simple Steps)